Enhancing Motorsport Performance with Contactless Sensing Solutions

 - Accuracy: Contactless position sensors are very accurate, even at high speeds.

-How contactless position sensors work
+How OEM contactless position sensors work

-Contactless angular or linear position sensors use a variety of technologies to measure position, but the most common technologies are Hall effect and Inductive sensing.
+Contactless angular or linear position sensors use a variety of technologies to measure position, but the most common and trusted technologies are Hall effect and Inductive sensing.
 Hall effect sensors use a magnetic field to measure the position of a target.

-The contact-less rotary position sensor is typically mounted on a shaft or axle, and the target is attached to the shaft or axle.
+The touchless rotary position sensor is typically mounted on a shaft or axle, and the target is attached to the shaft or axle.
 The magnetic field generated by the sensor interacts with the target to create a voltage signal.
 The voltage signal is proportional to the position of the target.

-- Pedal angle sensors: Contactless position sensors are used to measure throttle and brake pedal angle.
+- Pedal angle sensors: Contactless position sensors are used to measure throttle accelerator and brake pedal angle.
 This information is used by the ECU to control the engine and braking system.

 Non contacting position sensors are an essential part of modern vehicles.
 They provide reliable and accurate measurement of steering angle, pedal angle, transmission and suspension position.